zhenkewu/baker/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* updated to fix an issue in the example of `nplcm` (Package was archived on CRAN because of a tricky interfacing issue between JAGS 4.3.x and R 4.3.x)
+* updated to fix an issue in the example of `nplcm` (Package was archived on CRAN because of a tricky interfacing issue between JAGS 4.3.x and R 4.3.x was not corrected in time)

 * [only appeared on Windows Server 2022, R-devel, x64] Lost braces; missing escapes or markup?